RosariumRosaria/Geminos/Peoples/Arzyli.md

 ## Description:

 The Arzyli are the reptilian inhabitants of [[Arzyl]].
+While they are considered to be one people, culturally and physically they vary immensely.

-Some clans of Arzyli of take on the appearances of their ancient dragon-gods, with
+Some clans of Arzyli of take on the appearances of their ancient [[Firstborn Pantheon]], gaining the attributes and physical traits of their progenitor.

 ---